SEMAGLUTIDE INJ,SOLN

 - Uncontrolled liver disease associated with condition other than metabolic dysfunction (e.g., biliary obstruction, viral hepatitis, autoimmune hepatitis, hereditary liver disease, drug-induced liver disease)

-- Heavy alcohol ingestion > 3 consecutive months within the previous 1 year (≥4 drinks/day for men, ≥3 drinks/day for women; defined by specific volumes/ABV)
+- Heavy alcohol ingestion > 3 consecutive months within previous 1 year (≥4 drinks/day for men, ≥3 drinks/day for women)

 - Personal or first-degree family history of medullary thyroid carcinoma or multiple endocrine neoplasia syndrome type 2